MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 1.md

 </ul>

 <b> Support </b>
 <p> Hundred of vendors sell physical server hardware.
-Server admins might need to know different platforms
+Server admins might need to know different platforms and
-Might be hard to find server admin to hire. </p>
+might be hard to find to hire. </p>

 <b> Multilingual support </b>
-<p> Multilingual support might be difficult and expensive for On-premis SQL Server system. </p>
+<p> Multilingual support might be difficult and expensive for on-premis SQL Server system. </p>

 <b> Total cost of ownership (TCO) </b>
 <p> Total cost of ownership (TCO) describes the final cost of owning a given technology.